namjyot/Calendar-Python/README.md

 # Calendar Using Python

-In this project, I made a calendar using the python language without any module except numpy and pandas.
+In this project, I made a calendar using the python language without any module except pandas.

-I've used pandas to display the calendar and numpy to store the 2D array
+I've used pandas to display the calendar.

 In this "calendar.ipynb" file there are total 4 functions named: